What is the Bayesian Resume Rating?

 Due to having fewer teams, the NFL makes the best illustration:

 Of course, in a single competition, upsets do happen sometimes.
 The team that’s inherently better doesn’t win 100% of the time because all teams have days where they play better or worse than their typical performance.
 The second assumption in the model accounts for this.
 Within a given competition, a team’s standard performance can fluctuate up or down, again in a bell-curve shaped manner.

 In the above example, New York is inherently better than Washington.
 However, the overlap in their curves illustrates that if New York has a bad day, and Washington has a good day, Washington can pull off the upset.
 From those two assumptions, all formulas are dictated strictly by mathematical principles.
 The result is that this method rates teams in a completely objective manner, accounting for a team’s entire resume, and it does so better than RPI.

 The argument can be made that these two assumptions may not be true, which is certainly a valid argument.
 Nonetheless, these are logical and fair assumptions, and evidence exists that they are valid.
 Criticisms regarding the BRR’s ability to out-perform betting-line predictions are outside the scope of the BRR.
 Its objective is to rate performance based on wins and losses, not to beat oddsmakers.
 Being that the BRR is not calibrated with historical data, validation of the theory can be shown using history.
 And history backs it up:

-The agreement seen in the historical results supports (but of course doesn't prove) the mathematical theory behind it.
+The agreement seen in the historical results supports (but of course doesn't prove) the mathematical theory behind it (the real proof is the math itself).
 No calibration from historical data was needed to achieve this level of agreement.
 When it comes to rating teams based strictly on who they’ve beaten, the BRR correctly uses fundamental mathematical principals to arrive at a completely objective and proven result.